andrakis/node-lithp/README.md

 The runtime library is fairly small, aiming for a very basic but usable set of functions that can implement most algorithms.
-More advanced functionality is provided by additional libraries, such as with Platform V0 which has a much expanded runtime library building upon the existing runtime library.
+More advanced functionality is provided by additional libraries, such as with Platform V1 which has functions for manipulating native Lithp types (for creating and filling OpChains.)

 Some functions are provided for readability, such as in an if construct: